 Wildlife

 Madagascar is a diversity hot spot, offering a unique kind of safari.
 You won’t see the ‘normal’ safari animals here – there are no elephants or lions.
-Instead, the island is home to over 100 species of lemurs, as well as a wealth of reptiles, amphibians and birds.
-Most of these animals are endemic to Madagascar.
-Of particular interest are the chameleons, which vary greatly in color, shape and size.
+Instead, the island is home to more than 100 species of lemurs, from the large indri to tiny dwarf lemurs, as well as an abundance of reptiles, amphibians and birds.
+Most of these are found only in Madagascar.
+Of particular interest are the chameleon.

 Weather & Climate

 Madagascar has a hot tropical climate, but there are big regional variations.
 In the highlands of the interior, you’ll experience a cooler and less humid climate.
-There is a lot of rain throughout the year on the east coast but the south-west is usually hot and dry.
-There is, however, a Wet (November to April) and Dry (May to October) season throughout the country.
+There is a lot of rain throughout the year on the east coast, but the south of the island is usually hot and dry.
+There is, however, a Wet (November to April) and Dry (May to October) season throughout the country, although the Dry season can start in April or May, depending on the area.

 Best Time To Visit

-The shoulder months of April, May, October and November are the ideal travel times.
-The cool, dry months from July to September are very pleasant, but these months are less rewarding for wildlife viewing.
-January to March is the height of the Wet season, also referred to as cyclone season, and the east coast is particularly vulnerable.
+The shoulder months of April, May, October and November are the ideal travel times in most areas, although there are some regional variations between parks.
+The cool, dry months from June to August or September are very pleasant, but these months are less rewarding for wildlife viewing because many animals (including lemurs) are less active during the cooler weather.
+January to March is the height of the Wet season, also referred to as cyclone season, and the east coast is particularly at risk.
 July, August and the December holidays are best avoided due to crowds.